galica9999/aws-cloud-formation-tiered-network-config/README.md

     }
 ```

 - **DependsOn** - This field is used to make sure one resource isn't created until another is finished.
 In this case, the DBSetup is going to wait for the NetworkSetup to complete and then it will start.
-This field, can take either one input that does not need to be in a list, or it can take multiple inputs if it needs to wait on multiple resources to finish up.
+This field can take either one input that does not need to be in a list, or it can take multiple inputs if it needs to wait on multiple resources to finish up.
 - **{"Fn::GetAtt":["nameOfResource","Outputs.nameOfOutput"]}** - The Fn::GetAtt is used to get attributes of a resource.
 For the dbCoudformationSG and subnets, we need to get a resource that was created in another template.
-To do that we define thigs called _Outputs_ (we will go over outputs in more detail inn the nested template section).
-Those outputs have a name we define and we are able to use them by usinng the Fn:GetAtt function.
+To do that we define thigs called _Outputs_ (we will go over outputs in more detail in the nested template section).
+Those outputs have a name we define, and we are able to use them by using the Fn:GetAtt function.
 The function takes a list with two attributes.
 The first is the resource you want to look at, in this case it is networkSetup, and the second is the output we want.
-Then these attributes are passed down to the nest template beinng called in this resource.
+Then these attributes are passed down to the nest template being called in this resource.

 </p>
 </details>